 4. Think outside the box to help your child find their passion

-Remember, if your child doesn’t like the ‘typical sports’ they do at school, it doesn’t mean your child isn’t sporty.
-Your child may not be suited to sports that involve a ball, or they may be better suited to an individual sport rather than a team sport.
+Remember, if your child doesn’t like the ‘typical sports’ they do at school, that’s normal.
+It doesn’t mean your child isn’t sporty, it might simply be that your child isn’t suited to sports that involve a ball, or maybe they’re more suited to doing an individual sport rather than a team sport.
 It could also mean they prefer sports or physical activities that are a little ‘left of centre’.
 Again, this is very normal.
 The trick is finding ways to help them explore all the different ways you can get active.

 5. Let your imagination run wild

 Anything that gets your kids active, laughing and away from a screen can only be a good thing.
 You don’t need a lot of space, a lot of time, a lot of expertise or a lot of equipment to get your kids active and have a ball.
 Dancing, tug of war, treasure hunts, good old fashioned hide and seek, back yard workouts with mum or dad, boxing, tag… the list goes on.